sofy logo

 Software development is an iterative process that requires ongoing release cycles for the creation of production-ready capabilities.
 When code changes are made, they need to be tested, assessed, and then merged with the production’s release.
 However, this is a complicated process that can lead to errors, delaying the time to deployment.

-More software engineers are using continuous delivery to automate this process, making it more reliable and less prone to complications.
-Continuous delivery has fundamentally altered the way that software is built, causing it to be an important part of any modern development environment.
+More software engineers use continuous delivery to automate this process, resulting in more reliable results that are also less prone to complications.
+Continuous delivery has fundamentally altered the way engineers built software, causing it to be an important part of any modern development environment.

 What is continuous delivery?